Eat Right for Your Type of Arthritis

 Learn about the foods that may help ease pain and inflammation and slow disease activity.

-Although there is no magic potion at the supermarket, studies have shown that certain foods have anti-inflammatory properties and specific benefits for rheumatoid arthritis (RA), osteoarthritis, gout and osteoporosis symptoms.
+Although there is no magic potion at the supermarket, studies have shown that certain foods have anti-inflammatory properties and specific benefits for rheumatoid arthritis (RA) and other inflammatory forms of arthritis, osteoarthritis, gout and osteoporosis symptoms.

 In the 1990s, a combination vegetarian/vegan diet for arthritis was the focus of a small study of 53 RA patients.
-The participants started with a vegan diet that excluded gluten, refined sugar, citrus, meat, fish, eggs, dairy, alcohol, coffee, tea, salt, strong spices and preservatives.
+The participants started with a vegan diet that also excluded gluten, refined sugar, citrus, alcohol, coffee, tea, salt, strong spices and preservatives.
 Milk, dairy and gluten were reintroduced after nine months for participants who didn’t have an intolerance to these foods.
-After one year, participants sustained improvements in tender, swollen joints, pain, duration of morning stiffness and overall health causing study investigators to suggest that some people with RA may benefit from a vegetarian diet.
+After one year, participants sustained improvements in tender, swollen joints, pain, duration of morning stiffness and overall health, leading study investigators to suggest that some people with RA may benefit from a vegetarian diet.
 Since then, additional small studies have reported symptom improvement among very small groups of patients.

 The National Institutes of Health has funded animal studies on the impact of green tea for RA.
-The researchers found that green tea significantly reduced the severity of arthritis by causing changes in various immune responses – including suppressing cytokine IL-17 (an inflammatory substance) and increasing cytokine IL-10 (an anti-inflammatory substance).
-They also showed that an antioxidant in green tea called epigallocatechin-3-gallate (EGCG) blocks the production of molecules that cause joint damage in people with RA.
+Researchers found that green tea significantly reduced the severity of arthritis by causing changes in various immune responses.
+They also showed that an antioxidant in green tea blocks the production of molecules that cause joint damage.
 In May 2015, researchers reported in the International Journal of Rheumatic Diseases on the superior anti-inflammatory effect of green tea when compared with black tea.

 C-reactive protein (CRP) in the blood is a marker of inflammation associated with RA.
 Several studies have reported that a high fiber diet helps to reduce CRP levels.
 Oatmeal, brown and wild rice, beans, barley and quinoa are excellent sources of whole grains.